eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/transformation-matrices.md

 Conclusion
 ----------

-This was an important chapter, that justifies why matrices are so useful in the graphics pipeline, and explains why we manipulate 4x4 matrices even if we are only in 3D.
+This was an important chapter, that justifies why **matrices are so useful in the graphics pipeline**, and explains why we manipulate $4 \times 4$ matrices even if we are only in 3D.

-The next chapter is still about matrices, but this time for the final perspective projection.
+The next chapter is still about matrices, but this time for the final **perspective projection**.

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step054`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step054)